pivotal/docs-tap/getting-started/consume-services.hbs.md

 ## <a id="prereqs"></a>Prerequisites

-Before starting this procedure, be sure that the service operator and application operator have already:
+Before starting this procedure, ensure that the service operator and application operator have already:

 - Set up a service.
 - Created a service instance.